 Among non-EU countries, the Republic of Moldova experienced a major increase in early childhood education and care participation from 81% to 94% in 2011-2019.
 Notably, the increase was even more pronounced among girls (see Figure 2.2).
-Other non-EU countries of the region - particularly Montenegro and Serbia - had very low early childhood education and care enrollment.
+Other non-EU countries of the region - particularly Bosnia and Herzegovina, Montenegro and Serbia - had very low participation in early childhood education and care, with the former country having outstandingly low early education participation.
 Limited state financial support and a lack of early childhood education and care facilities were likely contributing to the lower rates in these countries.